alwaysdata/documentation/accounts/permissions.en.md

 - *Account management*: delegates account opening to your associates,
 - *[Billing]({{< ref "accounts/billing" >}})*: lets accounting or administrative departments receive an alert when your account balance is negative or when a ticket relating to billing is opened by us,
-- *Technical at account level*: lets technical teams manage the purely technical aspects of your hosting (sites, emails, databases) without worrying about its management or billing,
+- *Technical at account level*: lets technical teams manage the purely technical aspects of your hosting (sites, e-mails, databases) without worrying about its management or billing,
-- *Technical at server level*: available on dedicated and VPS servers, your network administrator can manage the rules for the firewalls, email send queues and many other aspects.
+- *Technical at server level*: available on dedicated and VPS servers, your network administrator can manage the rules for the firewalls, e-mail send queues and many other aspects.

 ## Technical permissions